-- 1. Main Screen The inner ring of the display will illuminate in grey under normal conditions, yellow for non critical warnings, red for critical warnings and white for on demand information.

-- 2. Audio / Phone Information and Sub-menu Information - Whenever there are sub-menus available, the position within the sub-menus is shown here.

-- 3. Reconfigurable Telltales/Information

-- 4. Telltales/Indicators

-- 5. Selectable Information (Vehicle Info, SRT, Fuel Economy, Stored Messages, Audio, Trip A, Trip B, Average MPG)

-- 6. Suspension Status
+- 1. Main Screen The inner ring of the display will illuminate in grey under normal conditions, yellow for non critical warnings, red for critical warnings and white for on demand information. - 2.
+Audio / Phone Information and Sub-menu Information - Whenever there are sub-menus available, the position within the sub-menus is shown here. - 3.
+Reconfigurable Telltales/Information - 4.
+Telltales/Indicators - 5.
+Selectable Information (Vehicle Info, SRT, Fuel Economy, Stored Messages, Audio, Trip A, Trip B, Average MPG) - 6.
+Suspension Status The suspension status icon will illuminate in this area.
+Refer to "Starting And Operating" for further information.

-- 7. ESC Status